Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Mockup of Yaveon Papers

-5 tips to avoid recalls thanks to ERP software
+5 tips to prevent product recalls with ERP software

-We show you how to keep an eye on your products and why a suitable ERP is essential.
+We’ll show you how to keep a close eye on your products – and why the right ERP system is essential.

-How a company uses its ERP system is individual and can vary from type to type.
-However, there are some benefits that every ERP user will feel:
+How a company uses ERP is individual and may vary – but some benefits are universal:

-As every department accesses the same data, the results are consistent and comprehensible.
-Evaluations are reliable and up to date.
+All departments access the same data, ensuring consistent and transparent results.
+Analyses are reliable and always up to date.

 Automation

-With an ERP system, processes such as scheduling, reordering materials or product availability can be incorporated into workflows.
-They are carried out and documented automatically and reduce the workload.
+Processes such as scheduling, reordering materials, or product availability can be set up as automated workflows.
+They run automatically, are documented, and reduce manual effort.

 Integration